Djan88/wizardduos/wp-content/plugins/health-check/readme.txt

 3. The generic PHP information tab, when more detailed information is required.

 == Changelog ==

+= v1.2.6 =
+* Security: Harden the consistency checker, further limiting what files can be looked up to only include core files.
+Independently reported by Julien Legras of [Synacktiv](https://synacktiv.com) and Tim Coen of [Tim Coen IT Security & Development](https://security-consulting.icu/).

+= v1.2.5 =
+* Fix: Ensure the REST API status test runs as intended.
+* Fix: Remove warning on plugin screens when premium plugins are used.
+* Fix: Backup reminder would not remain dismissed in all scenarios after the recent update.

+= v1.2.4 =
+* Security: Prevent arbitrary file viewing through the integrity file actions.
+Independently reported by Julien Legras of [Synacktiv](https://synacktiv.com) and siliconforks.
+* Security: Site status was available to any user with a subscriber role or higher on a site.
+Reported by Julien Legras of [Synacktiv](https://synacktiv.com).
+* Security: Hardened the troubleshooting mode session so it is locked to the users location when active.
+* New enhancement: Check that various PHP extensions exist, as recommended by the WordPress Hosting Community.
+* New enhancement: Check if update APIs are being manipulated by plugins or themes.
+* Fix: Copying debug information had the wrong indentation for easier readability.
+* Fix: Toggling plugins and themes from the troubleshooting widget on in the dashboard now lets you expand/collapse them as intended.
+* Fix: When debugging was enabled in WordPress, disabling a plugin in troubleshooting mode would cause a WSOD if the disabled plugin caused a fatal error.

+= v1.2.3 =
+* Added REST API availability test to the Site Status

+= v 1.2.2 =
+* Added Twenty Nineteen as a recognized core theme.

+= v 1.2.1 =
+* Make sure only those with access to the plugin see the backup encouragement notice.
+* Make sure the `is_troubleshooting()` checks are available to the Site Status tester when the MU plugin may not have updated yet.
+* Avoid a warning of an undefined variable if you have the latest WordPress version installed.

 = v 1.2.0 =
 * Changed plugin name, it now better describes the plugins two primary purposes.